vaedprasad/StreakIT/Design-Document.md

 # StreakIt

-Streaks is an iOS mobile application that enables users to better their lifestyles by motivating them to complete daily lifestyle streaks for positive habits and share them with their friends.
+StreakIt is an iOS mobile application that enables users to better their lifestyles by motivating them to complete daily lifestyle streaks for positive habits and share them with their friends.

 ## Audience